ACADEMIC TIME/CREDIT POLICIES

 Students spend approximately the same number of class hours and complete the same amount of preparation/outside of class work as they would in a fall or spring semester as the number of scheduled hours of class time per week is increased to be equivalent to the number of class time hours per week in a 15 week semester with 14 weeks of instruction and one week of final critiques and exams.
 During the 12 week summer semester, courses offered within a 2, 4 or 6 week period are considered intensives and are scheduled with the equivalent number of hours in class as a semester long class.

 Moore offers independent study on the undergraduate and graduate level as an option for fulfilling elective credits.
 Students must independently complete approximately the same number of class hours and hours of work outside of class when pursuing an independent study as they would in completing a course with equivalent credit during a given term.
 For more information about the undergraduate approval process please see BFA Student Handbook.
 For more information about the graduate approval process please see Graduate Student Handbook.

-There are two classes in the undergraduate program that do not carry credit; a remedial English composition course, ENGL099; and Basic Design Lab, which is required of all incoming students.
-Students in ENGL099 must attend the same number of class hours as a 3 credit semester long academic course with 14 weeks of instruction with one week of final exams and must complete the same amount of work outside of class per credit as a student in a 3 credit academic course.
+There is one class in the undergraduate program that does not carry credit; the remedial Essentials of Writing course, WRIT099.
+Students in WRIT099 must attend the same number of class hours as a 3 credit semester-long academic course with 14 weeks of instruction with one week of final exams and must complete the same amount of work outside of class per credit as a student in a 3 credit academic course.